Vincenzo Cotroni: Libel suit

-In 1972, Cotroni's libel suit against Maclean's finally began.
-In 1963, when Maclean's magazine had referred to him as the "godfather" of Montreal in one of their articles, Cotroni sued the magazine company for $1.25 million in damages.
+In 1963, when Maclean's magazine had referred to him as the "godfather" of Montreal, Cotroni sued the magazine company for $1.25 million in damages.
 Cotroni's choice of a lawyer, Jean-Paul Ste.
 Marie, greatly shocked the courtroom for Ste.
 Marie had once served as a Crown Attorney who had successfully prosecuted Cotroni's brother, Giuseppe "Pep" Cotroni, for heroin trafficking in 1959 and for bank robbery in 1960.
 When asked why had he had chosen the man who sent his brother to prison as his counsel, Cotroni stated that St. Marie was the only lawyer he knew who knew he was an "innocent man."

+In 1972, Cotroni's libel suit against Maclean's finally began.
 St. Marie was known for his dramatic courtroom style and he argued in the courtroom, "Maclean's seems to say: 'What!
 A man who does not know how to read or write, an immigrant, a nightclub owner daring to sue us!'
 He must be punished!"
-St. Marie in his defense of Cotroni stated that he had no criminal record after 1938 when retired from professional wrestling, saying, "He is just a simple illiterate citizen who had problems with justice, who came out against it, against whom from 1938 to 1972, no criminal accusation was proven."
+St. Marie in his defence of Cotroni's reputation stated that he had no criminal record after 1938 when he retired from professional wrestling, saying, "He is just a simple illiterate citizen who had problems with justice, who came out against it, against whom from 1938 to 1972, no criminal accusation was proven."

 Typical of his style, St. Marie accused Maclean's of being too influenced by films such as The Godfather despite the fact that the article was published in 1963 while The Godfather was released in 1972.
-Continuing his argument against The Godfather which he conflated with the Maclean's article, St. Marie stated: "Well, there was an old movie called King Kong, but that did not prove that gorillas were as tall as skyscrapers.
+Continuing his argument against The Godfather, which he conflated with the Maclean's article, St. Marie stated: "Well, there was an old movie called King Kong, but that did not prove that gorillas were as tall as skyscrapers.
 And Bela Lugosi did not prove the existence of vampires, no more than the Quebec film, Deu Femmes en Or, proves that every suburban housewife sleeps with the plumber and the telephone repair man!"